Fairfield Stags: Women's soccer

 The Fairfield Stags women's soccer team competes in the Metro Atlantic Athletic Conference of NCAA Division I. The Stags play their home games at Lessing Field on the campus of Fairfield University.
 The team has advanced five times to the NCAA Division I Women's Soccer Tournament, most recently in 2005 and 2008.
 The team has also won the MAAC Championship seven times (1993, 1995, 1997, 1998, 1999, 2005 and 2008).
 Individually, Abby Allan in 2000, Meghan King in 2004 and Ahna Johnson in 2008 earned All-America honors; Ahna Johnson in 2008 earned Academic All-America honors; Betsy Nyman in 2007 earned Regional Academic All-America honors; and Nicole Cavallaro in 2007 received Freshman All-America honors.
 In 2010, Brett Maron became the first former Fairfield player to sign a professional contract in the United States with the Atlanta Beat of the Women's Professional Soccer league.
 The Stags are currently coached by 2008 NSCAA Northeast Region Coach of the Year Jim O'Brien.

 Softball

 The Fairfield Stags softball team competes in the Metro Atlantic Athletic Conference of NCAA Division I. The Stags play their home games at Alumni Softball Field on the campus of Fairfield University.
 The team won the MAAC Regular Season Title in 2002, 2003 and 2004.
+They won the MAAC tournament and advanced to the NCAA tournament in 2015 and 2017.
 Individually, in 2003 Mellissa Santos became the 16th player in Division I history to reach 1,000 career strikeouts and is currently ranked 23rd all-time on the NCAA Division I Softball career strikeouts list.
 And Jen Derouin in 1998 and Tara Hansen in 2006 earned Academic All-American honors.
 The Stags are currently coached by Julie Brzezinski who achieved her 500th career win in 2006.